websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/using-workflows/workflow-metrics-reports.md

 **Open**: The defined SLA goals are not yet met.
 Open items can be of status Overdue or On Time.

 **Resolved**: The defined SLA goals are completed.
 Resolved items can be of status Overdue or On Time.

+The Process Details section section of the modal was enhanced in 7.4.
+Click the Track Workflow link to open a diagram view of the item's progress in the workflow.

 ## Additional Information